sheffield-bioinformatics-core/data-formatting/slides.md

 # Rule 3 - Don't use 0 to mean missing

 - Zero values are data!
-    + Sometimes extreme values such as 999 are used, which are obviously data too
+    + Sometimes extreme values such as 999 are sometimes used, which are obviously data too
     + What if we wanted to calculate the average?
 - `NA` is Ok, but what if NA is a valid category in your data?
     + R will recognise `NA` as a missing value and can ignore it in calculations